 NP education programs

-NP entry-level education programs across Canada are working toward integrating the new national competencies into their programs to prepare NPs for practice across the lifespan and practice settings.
+Ontario NP entry-level education programs have integrated the revised national competencies to prepare NPs for practice across patient populations and practice settings.

 In Ontario, CNO’s Council supported the revised NP entry-level competencies in December 2022.
-CNO is working closely with academic institutions to facilitate its implementation through CNO’s Program Approval process.
-Current specialty programs (Adult and Pediatric education) are being sunset.
-In September 2024, Ontario universities that provide NP education programs have started to address NP practice across the lifespan and practice settings.
+In September 2024, Ontario universities began providing NP education programs that address NP practice across patient populations and practice settings.

-According to CCRNR’s 2015 and 2024 practice analysis review, evidence shows that NPs in Canada use similar competencies regardless of their specialty certificates.
-With the new model, all new NPs will complete a foundational education program that will prepare them to practice across patient populations and practice settings.
-This means NPs will have the option to work in the practice setting of their choice within their regulated scope of practice.
+With the single classification model, all new NPs complete a foundational education program that prepares them to practice across patient populations and practice settings.
+This means NPs have the option to work in the practice setting of their choice within their regulated scope of practice.
 There is no requirement for new NPs to practice in a primary health care setting.
 NPs entering practice will have the foundational knowledge, skills, and judgment to provide advanced nursing care in most practice settings.
 Then, similar to an RN, an NP can choose to pursue a specialization after entering practice, which may be obtained through formal courses, experience, continuing education and other opportunities.

-Numerous educational opportunities are available to support this, including Continuing Medical Education (CME), conferences and educational days offered by organizations such as Canadian Hypertension Education Program Guidelines (CHEP), Diabetes Canada, Hypertension Canada, Osteoporosis Canada and many others across various clinical areas like primary health care, women's health and dermatology.
-As part of NPs' professional accountabilities, it is essential for Nurse Practitioners to maintain and enhance their competence.
+Numerous educational opportunities are available to support specialization, including Continuing Medical Education (CME), conferences and educational days offered by organizations such as Canadian Hypertension Education Program Guidelines (CHEP), Diabetes Canada, Hypertension Canada, Osteoporosis Canada and many others across various clinical areas like primary health care, women's health and dermatology.
+As part of NPs' professional accountabilities, it is essential for NPs to maintain and enhance their competence.

-Employers also play a vital role in supporting Nurse Practitioners through orientation, mentoring and continuing competence training to meet their practice settings' unique needs.
-It is important to report to your employer and refrain from engaging in activities if you do not have the necessary competence for certain activities or practice settings.
+Employers also play a vital role in supporting NPs through orientation, mentoring and continuing competence training to meet their practice settings' unique needs.
+It is important to report to your employer and refrain from engaging in activities if you do not have the necessary competence for them.

 CNO does not regulate mandatory clinical hours for any nursing programs (NP, RN, RPN).
 This is the expertise of faculty developing curriculum for entry-level programs.
 Through Program Approval, CNO ensures that entry-level competencies are integrated into the curriculum, including clinical practicums.